ellisztamas/meth_pedigree/README.md

 ### Additional tissue

 Extra tissue for the parents, F1s and S1s are in boxes in Tom's drawer (row 6, furthest drawer to the right) of -80°C freezer LA00'940'02A.
-There is also tissue for four plates of F2s/S2s from blocks 1-4 of cohort 1 somewhere, but this is not where I expected it to be (!)
+There is also tissue for four plates of F2s/S2s from blocks 1-4 of cohort 1 in rack C6 (5th row from the bottom, middle row).

 ### Seeds